Tender Dracula: Production

 The film was shot between February 11, 1974, and March 29, 1974.

+Two years later Menez would appear opposite Cushing's longtime Hammer Films Dracula film series nemesis Christopher Lee in 1976's Dracula and Son.

 Release

 The film was released in France in 1974.
 The film was released in France with the alternative title La Grande Trouille.
 It was released in the United States with the titles Tender Dracula, or Confessions of a Blood Drinker and The Big Scare.
 It was released in the United States in January 1975.